RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/evidence.md

 type: text
 ---

-The RSE team at Sheffield contributed to multiple areas of the research eco-system along the years.
-This can take a form of research publication, software releases, committee membership, event organisations, etc.
+The RSE team at Sheffield contribute to multiple areas of the research eco-system.
+Contributions can take the form of research publications, software releases, committee membership, event organisation, etc.
 We are listing here all the contributions made be our team and we grouped them in five categories:

 * **Software and repositories:** As Research software engineers, this is our main work.
 This section mainly reports software repositories & releases of research software but might occasionaly highlights training development that we make open source on github.